Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 @subsubsection occt_fcug_2_4_4 Implementation on various platforms.

-The exception handling mechanism in Open CASCADE Technology  is implemented in different ways depending on the preprocessor macros *NO_CXX_EXCEPTIONS*  and *OCC_CONVERT_SIGNALS*, which shall be consistently defined by compilation  procedures for both Open CASCADE Technology and user applications:
+The exception handling mechanism in Open CASCADE Technology  is implemented in different ways depending on the preprocessor macro *OCC_CONVERT_SIGNALS*, which shall be consistently defined by compilation  procedures for both Open CASCADE Technology and user applications:

 1. On  Windows, these macros are not defined by default, and normal C++  exceptions are used in all cases, including throwing from signal handler.
 Thus the  behavior is as expected in C++.